Europe expects two things from China. This might not go far for any of them. - ExBulletin

 This is really a new topic, said Maximilian Butek, executive director of the German Chamber of Commerce in East China.
 And if these highly competitive companies are still protected by the government, it will lead to global challenges.

+If there is one issue that most European countries can agree on, it is the hope that China will rely on Russian President Vladimir Putin to stop the invasion of Ukraine, which is now in its third year and shows no signs of giving up.

-Dutch Prime Minister Mark Rutte said three weeks ago In Beijing that he had asked the Chinese leaders to exercise considerable weight… over Russia to influence the course of events.
-Five days later, French Foreign Minister Stéphane Séjour declared after meet his Chinese counterpart that France expects China to send clear messages to Russia on Ukraine.
+Dutch Prime Minister Mark Rutte declared three weeks ago in Beijing that he had asked Chinese leaders to use all their weight… on Russia to influence the course of events.
+Five days later, French Foreign Minister Stéphane Séjour said after meeting his Chinese counterpart that France expected China to send clear messages to Russia on Ukraine.

 The problem is that Europe and China have fundamentally different starting points.
 Europe, alongside the United States, says Russia is wrong and should withdraw its forces and leave Ukraine.
 China does not blame Russia and says any peace deal will have to address Russia's concerns as well as those of Ukraine and the West.

-China has weakened Western sanctions by continuing to trade with Russiaand Scholz and others have expressed concerns about reports that Chinese companies sell dual-use items that help Russia build military equipment.
+China has undermined Western sanctions by continuing its trade with Russia, and Scholz and others have expressed concern over reports that Chinese companies are selling dual-use items that help Russia build military hardware.
 China has criticized the United States and other countries for prolonging the fighting by supplying weapons to Ukraine.

 China has not supplied arms to either side, and it has the right to maintain normal economic and trade relations with Russia, said Ding Chun, director of the Center for European Studies at Fudan University of China.
 Shanghai.

 The Chinese government shares others' desire to see an end to the fighting, but it appears unlikely to pressure Russia to withdraw.
-The Chinese statement on the Xi-Scholz talks did not meet the German leaders' request.
+The Chinese statement on the Xi-Scholz negotiations did not respond to the German leader's request.

 Associated Press researcher Yu Bing contributed.